enemy100/puppet-dhcp/README.md

 4. **Add or remove hosts**

-In this file below, you can add or remove hosts:
+In this file below, you can add/edit or remove hosts:

 ![image](https://github.com/user-attachments/assets/53267c5f-d56a-4a99-960e-60c8734cdeef)